gbousqu/create_html_from_gdoc/README.md

 <div style="background-color: #f5f7fa; border-radius: 10px; padding: 20px; margin-bottom: 30px; border-left: 5px solid #4285f4;">
 A web application that converts Google Docs documents with tabs and nested tabs into responsive HTML websites with an interactive navigation system.
 The document's tab structure is transformed into a sidebar menu on desktop or a dropdown menu on mobile, allowing easy navigation between sections.

+<p style="margin-top: 15px; padding-top: 15px; border-top: 1px solid #dadce0;"><strong>Note:</strong> While Google Docs offers a built-in "Publish to Web" feature, it doesn't support tab navigation in the published output and doesn't allow custom CSS styling.
+This tool bridges that gap by providing a complete conversion solution with full control over the output.</p>
 </div>

 <div align="center">